Poll: Should I continue The First and the Only, do a sequel(and hopefully not forget), or tie it up now? Vote Now!

 Things that seriously annoy me

 1. Fics that are literally painful to read because they're so OOC and grammatically wrong.
 I honestly never thought it was possible to hurt from reading bad writing.
 I stand corrected.
+If you don't care about your grammar and characterization (and tell people that if they can't handle it they're snooty), then I really don't care about your story.

 3. One of the most important things is that I absolutely loathe reading a Mary Sue or a Marty Stu.
 Some original characters are awesome but others, whom I will not mention, kill me to read.
+They are too perfect to be real, and often overshadow the beautifully flawed canon characters.
+In the (paraphrased) words of Mark Twain, "You just wish they would all drown together!"

 4. I don't think bad language is extremely terrible, however, it annoys me when a character or the narrative is cursing every third word because the author thinks it's cool.
 It tends to distract me from the rest of an otherwise well-written story.